An affair is a devastating thing. Here are some more consequences of infidelity.

 We seem to be exposed to an exorbitant amount of divorces lately.
-Several neighbors, friends and even relatives have fallen victim, and in most cases it is crystal clear that infidelity has been the major culprit.
+Several neighbors, friends and even relatives have fallen victim.
+In most cases it is crystal clear that infidelity has been the major culprit.

-In addition, we have received a few emails of late where readers have thanked us for what we do, but unfortunately they have decided to head down that road to divorce.
+In addition, we have received a few emails recently where readers have thanked us for what we do, but unfortunately they have decided to head down that road to divorce.

 The decision to do so has not always been one that they have agreed with, as the cheating spouse made the decision for them.